CESNET/eInfra-docs/topics/compute/openstack/docs/technical-reference/brno-site/get-support.md

 # Get Support

-If you approach a problem regarding OpenStack or other problems regarding MetaCentrum Cloud that are not described in this documentation, you can use our support.
+If you encounter a problem regarding OpenStack or MetaCentrum Cloud in general that are not described in this documentation, you can use our support.
 The support is managed by ticketing system, which is available via email cloud@metacentrum.cz.